sajeedazam/VehicleManager/README.md

 ## User Stories

-- As a user, I want to be able to add a license plate.
+- As a user, I want to be able to add as many license plates as I want.
-- As a user, I want to be able to declare what colour and type (bike / sedan / truck) of vehicle it is.
+- As a user, I want to be able to declare what colour and type (bike / sedan / truck) of vehicle it is as a unique detail.
 - As a user, I want to be able to add the model of the vehicle.
-(Toyota, Nissan, etc.)
+(Toyota, Nissan, etc.) as a unique detail.
-- As a user, I want to be able to declare whether the vehicle is of private or commercial use.
+- As a user, I want to be able to declare whether the vehicle is of private or commercial use as a unique detail.
-- As a user, I want to be able to add comments/complaints about the vehicle.
+- As a user, I want to be able to add comments/complaints about the vehicle as a unique detail.
-- As a user, I want to be able to view my license plates and their information.
+- As a user, I want to be able to view my license plate's corresponding information.
+- As a user, I want to be able to view all my added license plates.
+- As a user, I want to be able to close the application after I am done.